8 Key Drivers of Email Open Rates

 1. Value

 As with any form of marketing, your audience must see the value in your message.
 Every email you send must have a purpose and call to action that prompts the recipient to open and convert within the email.
-Whether it’s a user’s first interaction with your brand or recurring touchpoint with an existing subscriber, your email must provide value in line with its purpose — from sharing your latest blog or newsletter to prompting a purchase.
+Whether it’s a user’s first interaction with your brand or a recurring touchpoint with an existing subscriber, your email must provide value in line with its purpose — from sharing your latest blog or newsletter to prompting a purchase.

 2. Email Segmentation